 Who doesn’t like a little competition, between divisions for example?
 Everyone wants to be the best and encourages the rest.
 Which division scores highest, or finishes the program first?
 This stimulates mutual addressing on progress.
 But don’t spill the beans half-way through, because they will lose motivation!

 7. Work with positive consequences

 If you know what triggers your target group, you could connect positive consequences to the training program.
 Finishing the program could, for example, be part of the performance review where an employee might receive a reward or promotion.

 You could make the program mandatory and set up a negative consequence.
 It might sound heavy, but it’s effective!
 It’s important that there’s a fitting consequence to not starting and not finishing the program.
 In other words, the trainees must feel that it’s mandatory.
 Think of excluding them from other activities, like a live training.
 We have seen this solution work very well: not only do more employees finish the program, they also rate it higher!
 Do you want to be sure that your employees experience all advantages of the program and that they notice that it’s beneficial for them?
 Making it mandatory, with a fitting consequence is the best extrinsic incentive that you can choose.

 In an ideal world, your employees are extremely intrinsically motivated and they all finish the program on their own accord.
 But in reality, every organization, every division, every person is unique and every situation asks for a different motivator.
 Fortunately, there are multiple to choose from.
 Which one to choose, depends on your target group, your goal and the importance.
 Are you working on a program and curious as to what fits your challenge?
-We would gladly talk it over.
-Care to know more about effective training?
-Download our free e-book!
+We would gladly talk it over!